Cine MRI

 Cine MRI Usage in Chiari Malformation Diagnosis:

 • CSF Flow Assessment: Cine MRI is particularly useful in Chiari malformation for evaluating the flow of CSF at the foramen magnum (the opening at the base of the skull).
-It helps determine if the herniated cerebellar tonsils are blocking CSF flow, which can guide treatment decisions.
+It helps determine if the herniated cerebellar tonsils are blocking CSF flow, which could result in syringomyelia or hydrocephalus.
+The presence of these additional symptoms can guide treatment decisions.

 • Chiari 0: Cine MRI’s can be useful in cases of “borderline” Chiari malformations or when the question of whether or not decompression is needed is not readily answered using a traditional MRI.